weaver20/Election-Management/README.md

 # Ex-1
-the plan to take on the world. by Noam and Aviram.
+The plan to take on the world. by Noam and Aviram.